yjkedwards/circRNAFlow/quick_start_2/README.md

 So far the pipeline is developed and tested with *SLURM* and *local* executors with containers (either *docker* or *singularity*).
 This quick-start is intended for using SLURM, but by changing the profile, docker containers or the local executor could be used!

+Though the pipeline has been tested with singularity and docker containers and has been run successfully locally or on SLURM other environment might work, but we may not be able to support those.
+Additionally, the pipeline has been successfully run with mouse and human data.
+In theory other reference could work, but only mouse and human have been used.

 ## Quick Start Steps For Using the SLURM executor and singularity containers

 #### 1. Clone the repo and change to this directory